openenergymonitor/blog/source/_posts/2017-04-05-emonpi-mqtt-googlehome.markdown

 ## Interface

-For the past few years I have been using OpenHAB as the contol interface.
+For the past few years I have been using OpenHAB as the control interface.
 [OpenHAB is pre-loaded onto the emonPi emonSD pre-built image](https://guide.openenergymonitor.org/integrations/openhab).
 I am yet to upgrade to OpenHAB V2.0, it looks very nice.
 However, V1.8 has been very reliable and fits my needs.
 I use the OpenHAB Android app to access the interface quickly from my phone:

 ![open-hab-home.png]({{site.image_path}}/open-hab-home.png)![open-hab-all.png]({{site.image_path}}/open-hab-all.png)